OpenConceptConsulting/AccessibleBusinessHub/about.md

 ## Jamie Burton, ccrw.org

+Jamie Burton is the new Senior Director of Business Solutions at CCRW, Canadian Council on Rehabilitation & Work; the only National organization with the sole focus of employment and disability.
+Working with her Business Solutions team, Jamie is currently leading the design of a suite of solutions to meet the needs of businesses in response to accessibility, and employment of people with disabilities.

+Jamie is seconded from her position as the Vice-President of Dolphin Digital Technologies.
+Dolphin is a communication technologies firm widely recognized for the use of technology to tackle social issues.
+Jamie recognized early on in her career the importance of business making a social impact and helped innovate and implement the first barrier-free hiring strategy for persons with disabilities in Canada.
+Determined to take the opportunity to drive change in business, Jamie founded Disabilities Mentoring Day in 2011, which has grown from one city to 20 cities in 5 provinces across Canada 159 participating businesses.
+A true advocate, Jamie has represented Canada on the global stage, speaking about the business advantages of hiring people with disabilities.

 ## Mike Gifford - @mgifford - OpenConcept Consulting Inc. https://openconcept.ca

 Mike is the CEO of OpenConcept Consulting Inc. and Drupal Core Accessibility Maintainer.